What is a Knowledge Base? Definition, Examples, Best Practices, and Use Cases

 You should also encourage your employees and customers to provide feedback and suggestions for improving your knowledge base.
 It will ensure that your knowledge base is more valuable to your target audience.

-Best Knowledge Base Software/ Tools
+Best Knowledge Base Software and Tools

 1. Omni24

-Knowledge Base Omni
+Omni Knowledge Base

 Best knowledge base software for great CX